Skip to main content Skip to footer

 An electrical permit is required for all solar installations.

-Be sure to include the following with your electrical permit application:
+Be sure to include the following documents with your electrical permit application:

 • Signed micro-generation approval from Electric Design